RobertCSternberg/ARPNetworkMonitor/README.md

 Please note that this will not work:
 ~~`docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner 10.20.30.128/25 192.168.10.0/24`~~

 ## Testing
 To test whether the ARP Monitor is running correctly, you can send a request to the local server.
 The following command retrieves the ARP scan results: curl http://localhost:8080/

 This should return the ARP scanning results, which are updated based on your interval configured in run_scan.sh using the sleep command.

-## Docker container
-There is a docker container (only x64) available at https://hub.docker.com/r/alestrix/arpscanweb

 ## Noted Configuration Options
 - The ARP Scanning interval is configured in `entry.sh` using the sleep command and its default is 60 seconds.